3 DC Officers Under Investigation After Video Shows Police Punch Man

 6:15 p.m.
 Saturday: Officers were called to the 200 block of 49th Street SE, where 69-year-old James Beckham of Suitland, Maryland was found dead in a car.
 No arrests were immediately announced.
 A $25,000 reward is offered for information on the case.

 10:50 p.m.
 Saturday: Officers were called to the 400 block of Atlantic Street SE for reports of a shooting.
-At least one person was wounded.
-Information was not immediately released on their conditions.
+They found one man with a gunshot wound in the nearby 400 block of Condon Terrace SE.
+He was taken to a hospital with wounds that were not believed to be life-threatening.

 12:30 a.m.
 Sunday: Officers were called to the 700 block of Kenilworth Avenue NE for reports of a shooting.
 Two people were found.
 Information was not immediately released on their conditions.